What is your turnaround time?

 While we welcome visitors to the shop, we don't have an official showroom.
-We do, however, offer the Gemba cam for live demos, and are happy to send you material/finish samples.
+We do provide free phone and online design consultation (give us a call!) and we're happy to send you material/finish samples.

 I don't see the exact finish I want.
 Can you help?